Bosnia-Herzogovina

 Outside Banja Luka - pretty shot up

-A favorite PIFWC escape route
+A possible PIFWC escape route

 Serb equipment